By Nancy Armitage

 Isn’t it pretty??
 So here is what we know from the San Marino Ranch archives where the Huntington Mansion was located.
-This large English-made porcelain service set was listed in Mr. Henry E. Huntington’s brown inventory [Huntington Mansion] book p.111 at the Ranch; this book most likely was created when Mr. Huntington died in 1927.
+This large English-made porcelain “service set” was listed in Mr. Henry E. Huntington’s brown inventory [Huntington Mansion] book p.111 at the Ranch.
+This inventory book most likely was created when Mr. Huntington died in 1927.
 This inventory lists below, help us to understand some of the multi-course dinners & luncheons that the Huntington hosted.
-By the way, in the Huntington’s Butler’s Pantry, there were 40 cabinets of porcelain plates,!
+By the way, in the Huntington’s Butler’s Pantry, there were 40+ cabinets of porcelain plates,!
 The Huntingtons had 100’s of Gorham silver pieces like vegetable covered dishes with 5 different Gorham Silver Coffee and Tea service, & 14 “Breakfast Sets” (fine bone china sets with tea & coffee pots), & 4 sets of Crystal ware!!
 There are 716 plates just in this Copeland Garrett “Best” service plate set, alone.
 Oh my!

 Breakfast Set : they had 12 Porridge plates, 36 Compotes (Fruit with Brandied peaches), 24 Egg cups, 24 Porridge plates, 48 Coffee cups & 48 saucers.